Introduction to arboviruses:

 The West Nile virus has been in the news in recent years, but it is only one example of the arboviruses, a group than can and does cause serious illness.
 The La Crosse virus, for example, causes more damage each year than West Nile.

-What is arboviruses?
+What are arboviruses?

 The arboviruses (arthropod-borne viruses) are a group of viruses that are spread by mosquitoes, ticks, or sand flies.
 They have complex life cycles that depend on both the arthropod and the birds or small mammals that are their hosts.
 Birds are usually the preferred host.
 Encephalitis in horses or mules may be the first warning sign of a brewing epidemic in an area.
 Veterinarians are often the first to know.
 When humans become infected, they are generally a dead-end for the virus life cycle.
 More than 150 different arboviruses cause human illnesses.